Sendible insights The Best Time to Upload Reels on Instagram for Maximum Reach

 • Use scheduling tools: Automate posts to hit peak windows across different zones.

 • Use Sendible's optimal posting time feature: Sendible is constantly collecting data on your audience's behavior across different platforms.
-It then uses this data to let you know when your audience is most active which allows you to publish posts at the best times possible.
-The optimal time to post is determined by multiple factors such as your audience demographics, the specific platform you are posting on (since each platform uses a different algorithm and have different users), time zones and even the type of content you are posting.
+It then uses this data to tell you when your audience is most active, so you can publish posts at the best times.
+The optimal time to post is determined by multiple factors, such as your audience demographics, the specific platform you are posting on (since each platform uses a different algorithm and has different users), time zones, and even the type of content you are posting.

 • Analyse geographic data: Focus on time zones where your most engaged followers live.